jiegenghua/jiegenghua.github.io/_posts/diffusion model.md

 dx = [h(x,t)-g(t)^2\Delta \log p_t(x)]dt+g(t)d\bar{w}_t
 ```
 Where this extra term comes from.
 After this semester, I got the answer.
+Things obvisous to other may not be obvious to me.